FlorianRakos/IoT-NotCapricorns/TeamThree/Ulrichs Lab Tasks.md

 ### 3.a Actors and Sensors with Web Requests

 ### 3.b Stories and Scenario
+This is the first version of the story, where we got feedback from the professor.
+Ulno really liked the first line where we	introduce the location and the personas

-Foot Mouse & Accessibility Software Scenario
+#### Foot Mouse & Accessibility Software Scenario

 Company: LoudWhisper, Project Manager: Roberto, Employee: Matthijs, CEO: Pieter